¿Dónde Estás Corazón?

-"¿Dónde Estás, Corazón?" ("Where Are You, Love?") is a song by Colombian singer-songwriter Shakira, included on the various artists compilation album Nuestro Rock Volumen II (1994).
+"¿Dónde Estás Corazón?" ("Where Are You, My Love?") is a song by Colombian singer-songwriter Shakira, included on the various artists compilation album Nuestro Rock Volumen II (1994).
 It was later included on her third studio album Pies Descalzos (1995) and re-released as the second single of the project on 2 February 1996.

 Background and writing

 In 1990, a thirteen-year-old Shakira signed a recording contract with Sony Music Colombia and released her debut studio album Magia in 1991, which largely consisted of tracks she had written since she was eight years old.
 Commercially, the project struggled, selling an underwhelming 1,200 copies in her native Colombia.
 Her follow-up record Peligro was released in 1993, and suffered a similar failure.
 Consequently, Shakira took a two-year hiatus, allowing her to complete her high school education.

 Shakira wrote the lyrics to "¿Dónde Estás, Corazón?", re-claiming creative control over her music after not being taken seriously as a songwriter by her label in her two first albums.